rblandau/NewTrace/README.md

 This code works with Python versions 2 and 3.

+## Ten-cent Tutorial Tour

+We have all sprinkled print statments through our code to observe what the code is actually doing at runtime.
+This facility is a greatly improved version of that type of printing.

+Using the NewTrace facility, if you simply change your debugging print statement from

+    print("some information that will help me understand this")

+to

+    NTRC.ntrace(3, "some information that will help me understand this")

+your debug printing will immediately receive the following advantages.

+- You can turn the debug printing ON and OFF *without editing the source code*.

+- You can print to a log file instead of stdout *without editing the source code*.

+- You can choose the level of detail that you want to see printed *without editing the source code*.

+These changes can be controlled by defining system environment variables without the need to edit the source code.
+For example,

+    export TRACE_LEVEL=3
+    export TRACE_LOG=./mydebuglogfile.log
+    # on Linux or Cygwin/Windows bash

+or

+    set TRACE_LEVEL=3
+    set TRACE_LOG=.\mydebuglogfile.log
+    # on Windows cmd

+will turn on debug printing and send the output to a log file you can examine later.
+The log file is, of course, optional; normally NewTrace debug printing goes to stdout.

+And un-defining the same environment variables will turn off debug printing.

+Note: Yes, your program has to import some code from the NewTrace module.

+    from NewTrace import NTRC

+And the NewTrace facility also has decorators for functions that will print entry and exit from a function, including input arguments and return value.
+These are controlled by the same environment variables.

+Simply add a decorator to your function definition

+    @ntrace
+    def myfunction(someargs):
+     . . .

+Note: Yes, the decorator definition must be imported.

+    from NewTrace import ntrace

+It's as easy as all that.

 ## Intended Use Caveat

 This facility is **not** intended to do the same job as the Python logging facility.
 It **is** intended to be a permanently-installed tracelog function for debugging running code.
 This may be useful during initial development and during deployment and production use, should problems arise.